ahmubashshir/ahmubashshir.github.io/content/quotes.md

 > Overengineering, just say no.
 > <!-- -->
-> (Or perhaps it might make more sense to say "overengineering the overengineering that someone else has overengineered, just say no!") ;-)
+> (Or perhaps it might make more sense to say "overengineering the overengineering that someone else has overengineered, just say no!") ;-)<br />
 > \- [Peter Sherman, Sep 30, 2005](https://web.archive.org/web/20180927070411/http://discuss.joelonsoftware.com/default.asp?joel.3.219431)